css-hooks/css-hooks/docs/api/core.hooks.md

 ## Hooks interface

-Represents the [CssFn](./core.cssfn.md) used to define enhanced styles, along with the style sheet required to support it.
+Contains the [css](./core.cssfn.md) function used to define enhanced styles, along with the style sheet required to support it.

 **Signature:**